 Hiring rate for HBU teacher education students from undergraduate, graduate, and Post-Baccalaureate with Certification programs close to 100%

 Recent rehire or retention rates of Post-Baccalaureate with Certification teachers after their first year has been 100%

-The Post-Baccalaureate with Certification Program is a total of 21 hours of which three hours are internship and 18 hours of graduate level professional education coursework designed to prepare students for positions as teachers.
+The Post-Baccalaureate with Certification Program is a total of 21 hours of which three hours are internship and 18 hours are graduate level professional education coursework designed to prepare students for positions as teachers.

 HBU offers certification programs in the following areas:

 All certifications require a bachelor's degree from an accredited university as well as the following coursework requirements: